 13. Click the Apply Filter button:

-14. Click the check box in the Default column and click Close to have that filter applied whenever you arrive on the Alerts Dashboard.
-This in effect replaces the predefined critical resource and alert windows folks might be accustomed to in the current portal with a fully customizable filter of your choosing.
+14. Click the check box in the Default column and click Close to apply that filter whenever you arrive on the Alerts Dashboard.
+This, in effect, replaces the predefined critical resource and alert windows folks might be accustomed to in the current portal with a fully customizable filter of your choosing.